 Learn more about us here.
 And remember, you can support our efforts—and keep our growing team fed—by becoming a subscriber on our Patreon page.
 (Seriously, the amount these people eat also boggles the mind).

-Co-creator/writer of Children of Gaia, Chris Covelli also provides digital pre-visualization for several Oneshi Press projects, including Children of Gaia: The Great Nations of Rendaraia, Tracy Queen, and PACK.
-With over a decade of experience in the 3d animation/VFX industry, Chris has provided freelance professional work on advertisements for American Express, Coca Cola, Crayola, Newsday, and many others.
-Chris has also done 3d work on independent films including The Last Winter, Sleep Dealer, and Danny and the Wild Bunch.
+A co-creator of Children of Gaia and co-illustrator of COG: War & Horses, Chris Covelli also provides digital pre-visualization for several Oneshi Press projects, including Tracy Queen and PACK.
+With over a decade of experience in the 3-D animation/VFX industry, Chris has provided freelance professional work on advertisements for American Express, Coca Cola, Crayola, Newsday, and many others.
+Chris has also done 3-D work on independent films including The Last Winter, Sleep Dealer, and Danny and the Wild Bunch.
 Currently, Chris works as a Senior Modeler at DHX Media on Nickelodeon’s children’s series Blaze and the Monster Machines.
 Check out Chris’s online portfolio at polygonpusherinc.com.

-Contributor/co-writer of Children of Gaia and a salesman type, Peter Lampasona also provides fight choreography and consultation for several Oneshi Press projects, including Children of Gaia: The Great Nations of Rendaraia, Tracy Queen, and PACK.
+The writer of Children of Gaia: War & Horses and the short comic Children of Gaia: Carrying Iron, salesman type Peter Lampasona also provides fight choreography and consultation for several Oneshi Press projects, including Children of Gaia, Tracy Queen, and PACK.
 Peter is best known for writing about the world of sports, where people harm one another.
 Peter has contributed to publications such as MMAMania, The Fight Nerd, and US Combat Sports; worked on production for the now defunct Spike TV shows MMA Uncensored Live and the Unrivaled documentary series; appeared in the New York Mixed Martial Arts documentary sporting an, in retrospect, ridiculous haircut; and has a competitive record that really is better than what Google says, due to the officially unofficial nature of amateur sport fighting in New York during his athletic prime.